CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

 * An x86 host (AMD or Intel), Virtual Machine or AWS instance with at least 2 cores, 4GB of RAM and at least 10GB of free disk space;
 * A recent version of Linux, not Windows or MacOS – this will help us isolate any issues that arise;
 * Make sure you are on a network that is not firewalled.
 In particular, we will be using TCP/IP port 3000 and 3001 by default to establish connections with other nodes, so this will need to be open.
+* You can follow this [SERVER TUTORIAL](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/AWS.md) to get the server up and running.

 ## Install dependencies